 NFT Pirates

-As mentioned earlier, Pirates are created via the minting process and have randomized physical attributes and skills.
-There are four skills, and their value can be between 0 and 100.
-These skills are randomly generated upon mint, and they follow a normal curve distribution.
-This basically means that values centered around 50 are common, and values near 0 or 100 are extraordinarily rare.
-A pirate’s rarity is displayed by its grade, as seen below.
+As mentioned earlier, Pirates have randomized attributes and skills generated during the minting process.
+Four skills range from 0 to 100 and follow a normal curve distribution, with values around 50 being common and values near 0 or 100 being rare.
+A pirate’s rarity is indicated by its grade.

-Note: When your pirates die, they remain dead unless revived using an algoskull or witchdoctor ritual.
+Note: Dead pirates can only be revived using an algoskull or witchdoctor ritual.

 Idle Gameplay Mechanics